DenysNahurnyi/vehicle-management/README.md

  - Since the scheme of battery level change was not provided, for the sake of simplicity I will assume that every EndRide action will subtract 10% of battery level.

+ - Since library has to be stateless, I can't run any timers to track when 48 hours will pass or local time, so any vehicle state manipulation will require pass localTime